harsha4824/Project-Milestone-01/docs/projectManagementPlan.md

 -  To create the Plan Cost Management, necessary inputs are required such as Project Management Plan, Project Charter, Enterprise Environmental factors and Organizational Process.
 -  The main advantage of this process is that it gives guidance as well as direction on how the project costs should be managed all throughout the implementation of the project.

+<h4>Project Cost Management Process:</h4>
+1. Planning Cost Management
+1. Estimating the Costs
+1. Determining the Budgets
+1. Controlling the cost

+<h4> Level of accuracy:</h4>
+-  Activity cost is rounded to nearest values for better calculations.
+-  Level of accuracy for activity cost and contingency funds is 90 percent.
+<h4>Units of measure:</h4>
+-  In this project each unit is defined in units per hours.
+<h4>Organizational procedures links:</h4>
+<p>We refer to the WBS component used for project.
+Each component in WBS is assigned to the control account (CA).
+Each control account is often assigned a unique user id and password that is used in the organization’s accounting system.
+Team members will use unique codes to refer particular control account.</p>
+<h4>Rules of performance measurement:<h4>
+<p>Earned value Management is used to measure cost performance.
+It focuses on tracking planned cost verses actual cost.
+It provides the importance of completed data percentage to do cost calculations.
+Most of the IT Projects don’t have good information about planning.
+So it is good to track actual progress verses planned one.
+Which leads us to the where project is lagging and how much extra amount is needed to finish the project successfully.</p>
+<h4>Reporting formats:</h4>

+-  This section would describe the format and frequency of cost reports required for the project.
+-  Reports are very useful for tracking progress and success of projects.
+Selecting of cost reporting formats plays an important role to display reports.
+-  It is better to use good reporting formats to display cost information effectively.
+<h4>Control thresholds:</h4>

+ -  Change requests during programming might increase the project budget than estimated cost.
+ -  Fixing the bugs during the development could cost more than the estimated cost.
+ -  10 percent of Variance allowed.